IshaanBhaskar30/US_Accident-Severity-Prediction/README.md

 ->The project integrates rigorous preprocessing, targeted feature engineering, and robust evaluation techniques.

 ->The final model can be adapted and deployed to assist stakeholders in public safety, smart city planning, or insurance analytics.

+Note:- Dataset is big kindly download it directly from kaggle via this link https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents